JBuongio/jbuongio.github.io/_pages/sci_comm.md

 learned are made in Jackson, Tennessee).
 At the front of the office was a secretary who was taking phone calls from constituents.
-People calling in to voice their concerns over current policy or upcoming bills were met with terse “uh huh”s and “mmm”s from someone not taking notes on names or zip codes as they are supposed to, but SHOE SHOPPING.
+People calling in to voice their concerns over current policy or upcoming bills were met with terse “uh huh”s and “mmm”s from someone not taking notes on names or zip codes as they are supposed to, but shoe shopping online instead.
 This was very enlightening and will inform my future calls to Corker’s DC office.

 Senator Corker was not able to meet with us, so instead we met with a young staffer who made it clear that the senator supports science and appreciates The University of Tennessee.
 Because Corker is retiring